Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Part8.md

+# 60 Something - The 2020s

-# Part 8 - Seniority Years
+Seniority Years

-Age 60-70

-2020-2030

-Milestones

-* End of the World
-* Finding Peace
-* Seeking to Understand
-* Spiritual Enlightenment